 How To Join Study From Facebook

-Well, this is based on an invitation send by Facebook itself to join no one can join without the proper invitation.
-Study From Facebook is currently available for India and US citizen only.
+Well, this is based on an invitation sent by Facebook itself to join no one can join without the proper invitation.
+Study From Facebook is currently available for Indian and US citizens only.

 What info does the Study app collect?

-According to news, Facebook collects and analyze participants’ apps usage.
+According to news, Facebook collects and analyzes participants’ apps usage.
 This includes info about:

 - The apps installed on participants’ phones